Rounding it up

 Women must feel empowered to negotiate their compensation or ask for raises without fear of coming off as “too aggressive.”
 Experts recommend women research average salaries for their current position, and to save evidence of clients or coworkers praising their work to use as the basis for requesting a raise.

 Remember that negotiating doesn’t end at the salary.
 If your employer is unable to reach your salary expectations—and even if they’re able to—inquire about a bonus or more vacation time.

 Gender discrimination and unconscious bias

 Unconscious bias occurs when a person believes a stereotype about a group of people, even without realizing it.
 It impacts all parts of our lives, including employment and compensation.
-For example, cultural indoctrinations tell us that women aren’t as strong as men, potentially affecting who gets the job when hiring for trades positions.
 The perception that women can’t handle the responsibility of a high-stress, senior position could also result in unconscious bias when hiring for executive positions.

 What we can do

 Demand transparency laws for pay.
 Canada’s recent requirement for public-sector salary disclosures was found to have decreased the gender pay gap at universities from 15% to 4%.
 This requirement also contributed to female professors getting more raises.

 If you are an employer or manager, support and approve the discussion of salaries.
 In many workplace environments, employees refrain from speaking about their salaries for fear of reprisal from their employers.
 The ability to openly discuss compensation can bring awareness to any form of discrimination, be it conscious or unconscious.

 Employers can also be transparent about salary ranges before hiring, and share pay information with their employees.
 Moreover, they can prioritize pay audits to reduce their gender pay gap, as done by companies like Salesforce and Intel.